This article is part of a larger series on Payments.

 - Online services: Recurring payments are what make all types of online services possible, including software as a service (SaaS), online advertising, gaming products, virtual service providers, and mobile apps.

 If you’re selling anything online that auto-renews or requires periodic automatic payments, you’ll need a payment processor that can handle the recurring transactions.
 The easier you make it for customers to pay you, the better.

-Based on our evaluation, we recommend Square as the best overall recurring payment processor for most small businesses.
-Affordability and flexibility are the key reasons Square tops our list for the best recurring invoice payment provider.
-A free Square account includes card-on-file payments, invoicing software with automation tools, a virtual terminal, and a free website and mobile app to accept payments online or in person.
+Based on our evaluation, we recommend Helcim as the best overall recurring payment processor for most small businesses.
+Affordability and flexibility are the key reasons Helcim tops our list for the best recurring invoice payment provider.
+A free Helcim account includes card-on-file payments, invoicing software with automation tools, a sleek customer portal, and a mobile app to accept payments online or in person.